IRS Form 8615 Instructions

 Enter the child’s unearned income during the tax year.
 If the child had no earned income, enter the amount from Line 11 of the Form 1040 or Form 1040-NR.

 If the child had earned income, you may need to use the child’s unearned income worksheet (see below) to calculate the amount to enter on Line 1.
+This worksheet will help you arrive at unearned income by subtracting earned income from total income.

 child's unearned income worksheet

-Refer to Publication 929 instead of the worksheet to figure the amount to enter on line 1 if the child:
+Refer to Publication 929 instead of the worksheet to figure the amount to enter on Line 1 if the child:

 Line 2

-If the child did not itemize deductions using Schedule A, enter $2,200.
+If the child did not itemize deductions using Schedule A, enter $2,500.

 If the child did itemize deductions on Schedule A, then enter the larger of: